I swear by my life and my love of it that I will never live for the sake of another man, nor ask another man to live for mine.

 The Fountainhead

-I will admit that in my younger years I was all for taxing the rich to pay for the poor.
+I will admit that in my younger years, I was all for taxing the rich to pay for the poor.
 My hero was Robin Hood.
 I can understand the allure of being a looter rather than being a producer.
 Life would sure be a lot easier if someone else was forced to work for me.

-I am very thankful though that my parents taught me the value of hard work.
-That I should rely first on myself, then my family, and then if I must my community.
+I am very thankful, though, that my parents taught me the value of hard work.
+That I should rely first on myself, then my family, and then, if I must, my community.
 Not that I should expect someone else to live for me, but sometimes help is needed.
 It should not be demanded, or forced, or expected, but instead be accepted in humility and being ready to turn around and help someone else.

 My balance?
 I do not have to live for, nor tolerate a looter.
-I should be a producer, and do what I can to help others be a producer.
+I should be a producer and do what I can to help others be a producer.
 I have charity for my fellow man.
 This leads me to do good and try to help others.
-The first priority is my family, then my community, and last human kind in general.
-I can resist and disagree with society and the government using force to demand charity, for love can not be forced.
+The first priority is my family, then my community, and last, human kind in general.
+I can resist and disagree with society and the government using force to demand charity, for love cannot be forced.